King's College Boat Club: History

 In the May Bumps, performance has largely been similar to that of the Lent Bumps.
 From 1912 until 1930, King's was in the first division, reaching 5th in 1923.
 In 1982, King's dropped into the 3rd division and since 1989 had a continuous existence in the second division.
 Recent movement has reflected that of the Lents, rising from 15th in the second division on the first day of 2003 to the first division by close of racing in 2009.
 2010 saw another three bumps, with King's finishing 14th in the first division.
 This position couldn't be maintained in 2011, which saw an incredibly strong year for college rowing, but 3 bumps in 2012 and a further 3 in 2013 saw King's reach 10th, the highest position held by a King's crew since the 1950s.
 This is a record that has since been broken again: in the 2020 Lent Bumps, M1 climbed 3 places to ninth on the river.

+In 1973, women row at King's for the first time, forming a women's boat club under the name Queen Margaret of Anjou Boat Club (QMABC).
+Queen Margaret of Anjou was the Queen Consort to King Henry VI, who founded King's College.
+Sally Millership coxes the Men’s 2nd VIII, having been prevented from coxing M1 as the Amateur Rowing Association (ARA) decide mixed crews are not allowed (the M1 wanted to row in ARA events).
+The following year she becomes the first female member of a King’s M1 boat.
+The 1st women's VIII rowed in the Lent Bumps from the first ever women's race in 1976 and May Bumps from the 2nd ever women's race in 1975.
+In the Lent Bumps, the women started in 2nd position in 1976, but did not race in 1979.
+In the 1980 race, they were put on at the bottom of the 1st division and fell into the 2nd, where they have remained since.
+In the May Bumps, the 1st women's IV started in 7th and rose as high as 3rd in 1977 but had fallen into the 2nd division by 1986.
+When the bumps were reorganised in 1990, the QMABC 1st women's VIII started and maintained a position in the 2nd division.